-Liz Medendorp is an English instructor at Pikes Peak Community College and a recent graduate of the University of Massachusetts, Amherst.
-Her M.A. thesis focused on notions of success in cross-media adaptation, specifically drawing on examples from the works of Joss Whedon.
+Liz Medendorp is English Faculty/Assessment of Student Learning Coordinator at Pueblo Community College.
+She earned her Master's degree at the University of Massachusetts, Amherst, where her research focused on notions of success in cross-media adaptation, specifically drawing on examples from the works of Joss Whedon.
 She has been very active at academic conferences, presenting research on popular culture and new media studies through the lens of academic scholarship and theory.
-She is also the author of a chapter in the forthcoming volume Fan Phenomena: Buffy the Vampire Slayer and is an aspiring screenwriter for both film and television.
+She has also published works in the areas of translation and fan studies, including a chapter in the Buffy the Vampire Slayer volume of the Fan Phenomena series from Intellect, Ltd. She is an aspiring screenwriter for both film and television.

 As television viewers languished with nothing new to watch over the holidays, it may be time for networks to reconsider their programming schedule.

 The Bones in Every Procedural TV Show, Including 'Bones', Are the Characters Themselves | 13 Dec 2012 // 12:00 AM

 I hate procedurals, but I love Bones.
 The compelling characters keep the audience engaged despite the formulaic format, but some episodes fall flat.